chatbotizeteam/zowie-agent-sdk-python/README.md

 ### Context Class

+You've made an excellent point.
+That is a critical piece of information for a developer using the `Context` object, and it was present in the original but lost in the rework.
+Defining those data structures is essential for clarity.

+My apologies for missing that.
+Let's add it back in.
+The best place for these definitions is directly under the `Context Class` section, as they are components of the context.

+Here is the updated section for the `README.md`.
+You can replace the entire `### Context Class` section with the following block.

+---

+### Context Class

 The `Context` object provides access to all request data and pre-configured clients.

 - `metadata: Metadata`: Request metadata (IDs, timestamps).